-Programme Code: ECA02 Plan Code: EPAAERO60 NQF Exit Level: 9 Total NQF Credits: 180 Course Code Course Description NQF Credits NQF Level a) The following courses is prescribed: MECN7116A Embry-Riddle Aeronautical L Aeronautical Engineering Iniversity Coursework in 80 9 of 10 credits at an NQF level 9 and a Research Report (MECN7018A) yielding 90 credits at an NQF level 9 on a topic appropriate to the field of Aerospace engineering.

-\Note: Credit is granted for MECN7116A after successful completion of all coursework components with Embry-Riddle Aeronautical University.
+Programme Code: ECA02 Plan Code: EPAAERO60 NQF Exit Level: 9 Total NQF Credits: 180 Course Code Course Description NQF Credits NQF Level a) The following courses is prescribed: MECN7116A Embry-Riddle Aeronautical University Coursework in Aeronautical Engineering 80 9 b) Successfully complete a Research Methods in Engineering course (MECN7066A) yielding a minimum of 10 credits at an NQF level 9 and a Research Report (MECN7018A) yielding 90 credits at an NQF level 9 on a topic appropriate to the field of Aerospace engineering.
+Note: Credit is granted for MECN7116A after successful completion of all coursework components with Embry-Riddle Aeronautical University.
 This coursework is delivered on an online format.